nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## About This Guide

 This user guide is intended for any user of TAB.
-It provides installation instructions to help get you started with using TAB, and gives detailed descriptions of the features available in TAB.
+It provides installation instructions to help get you started with using TAB and describes in detail the features available in TAB.

 **Navigation**

-In the [Table of Contents](), each item listed is a link and you can click to go directly to that section in the guide.
+In the [Table of Contents](), each item listed is a link which you can click on to go directly to that section in the guide.

 **Conventions Used**